rogsme/yams.media/content/install/steps.md

 Do you want to configure a VPN?
 [Y/n]:
 ```

-Now its time to configure the VPN.
+Now it's time to configure the VPN.
 The automatic installer supports all the VPNs on [this list](/advanced/vpn#official-supported-vpns), but **I strongly recommend using Mullvad**.
 Why?
 Basically:
 - They don't require your email or information to create a new account.
 - It's simple to configure.
 - They only have monthly subscriptions, so you can leave them whenever you want.
 - You can pay with crypto.

-If want to configure a VPN, select `Y` and continue with this instructions.
+If want to configure a VPN, select `Y` and continue with these instructions.
 If you don't have a VPN or don't want to use a VPN, choose `N` and move to [finishing the installation](#finishing-the-installation).
 You can set your VPN later in the [qBittorrent configuration](/config/qbittorrent). **You should always use a VPN when downloading torrents!**

 ```bash
 What's your VPN service? (with spaces) [mullvad]: